lgeurts/lgeurts.github.io/_posts/2022-10-03-optimizing-ubuntu-22.04.1-jammy-jellyfish.md

 ## Lower the pressure on the inode cache

 If your PC has at least 16 Gb RAM you can also achieve a little more performance by lowering the aggresive pressure on the inode cache.
-Keep in mind that memory is less frequently cleared which will have an impact on new processes.
+Keep in mind that system memory is less frequently cleared which will have an impact on new processes trying to load.

 Open your terminal and type:
 ```